grecoe/SubscriptionPolicy/README.md

 Untagged resource groups are deleted via a script run at whatever frequency the team determines.

+## Storage - No public blob access.
+Go to src/storage -> Readme.md for more information

+Scans subscriptions for storage accounts.
+If an account has public blob access enabled it is disabled.

 ### Compute Deallocation
 Go to src/compute -> ReadMe.md for more information